-ALL Come Out To Play! is currently funded by the Office for Women, Dept of Premier and Cabinet.
-This project is a partnership with Drummond Street Services, Hullaballoo Music for All and Playgroup Victoria.
+ALL Come Out To Play! is currently funded by the Office for Prevention of Family Violence and Reform, Department of Families, Fairness and Housing.

 The story of ALL Come Out To Play! is now available as an interactive digital book.
 You can now take ALL Come Out To Play! anywhere and share it with your friends.

-Playgroup Victoria and Drummond street services now have Professional Development Training available.
-This online training will give you an understanding of gender equality and its link to family violence as well as provide you with practical ideas that support gender equality in the early years with both children and parents
+This online training will give you an understanding of gender equality and its link to family violence as well as provide you with practical ideas that support gender equality in the early years with both children and parents.

 Download lesson plans for your group that provide activities and extend the conversation around respectful relationships and gender equality.
 Each of the lesson plans have been linked to the Victorian Curriculum and are suitable for Foundation to Grade 2.
 These lesson plans can also be used for play based activity within your playgroup.